cyfrost/simple-python-aioxmpp-example/README.md

 ## Simple aioxmpp demo for python-based XMPP messaging

-A simple pipenv project demoing how to send messages between two JIDs via XMPP using the very-mature [aioxmpp](https://github.com/horazont/aioxmpp) library.
+A simple pipenv project demoing how to send messages between two JIDs via XMPP using the [aioxmpp](https://github.com/horazont/aioxmpp) library.

 ### What does this do
-This is an extremely basic script demoing aioxmpp's sending XMPP messages between two JIDs.
-You'll need to edit the `bot-config.ini` file and change the JIDs for sender and recipient, also configure the local JID's password and an XMPP message (could also be a command).
+This is a basic python script demoing aioxmpp's capability of sending XMPP messages between two JIDs.
+You'll need to edit the `config.ini` file and change the JIDs for sender and recipient, also configure the local JID's password and an XMPP message (could also be a command if remote can interpret messages and commands).
 Once the configuration is done, simply running the demo will just send the configured message from the local JID to the recipient's JID.

 ### Prerequisites
 * Pipenv (to manage dependencies)